palaa159/Docs/Hardware/01-OpenBCI_Hardware.md

 ## [Cyton](http://docs.openbci.com/Hardware/02-Cyton)

 The [Cyton page](http://docs.openbci.com/Hardware/02-Cyton) covers the hardware specs of our 8 channel board and Dongle, as well as our expansion Daisy Module.
-ALL boards, shields, and dongles ship preflashed and programmed, are ready to use out of the box!
+ALL boards, shields, and dongles ship preflashed and programmed, and are ready to use out of the box!
 For hackers, we've included resources as well.

 The [Cyton Data Format](http://docs.openbci.com/Hardware/03-Cyton_Data_Format) page has all the information about how we package up the raw sensor data and send it wirelessly to the OpenBCI Dongle.
 There are two tutorials on how to [upload your custom code to the Cyton](http://docs.openbci.com/Hardware/05-Cyton_Board_Programming_Tutorial), and also how to [reprogram the Cyton Radio Modules](http://docs.openbci.com/Hardware/06-Cyton_Radios_Programming_Tutorial)